 Anyway, once I was finally done and attempted to install WordPress, I was met with a yet another upselling attempt.

+What can we tell from this?
 Network Solutions may be behind in terms of usability, but when it comes to upselling, it's on top of the game.

-Network Solutions Customer Service
+Network Solutions Service Performance

-That's confusing.
 Anyway, I mentioned you can do tickets.
 Do you have an idea where on this screen you can find the menu?